Lore – Directorate

 The Directorate has harnessed these ancient traditions, blending them with modern psionic advancements to create a formidable group of casters, skilled in Solar and Mirage psionic spells.
 Certain Sumina, after sufficient melee training, also learn to wield Psytum Swords.

-Among common folks, Sumina casters are believed to be blessed by both Anansi, the West African spider god, and Pachamama, the Andean earth mother, creating a unique magical synthesis.
+Among the original Directorate founders, Sumina casters are believed to be blessed by both Anansi, the West African spider god, and Pachamama, the Andean earth mother, creating a unique magical synthesis.

 Gyata